 Shutter Speed (SEC)

-Your white balance adjusts the color temperature of your image.
-Images can sometimes appear too blue (cool) or too yellow (warm).
-The white balance helps you balance this.
+Your white balance is the color temperature of your image.
+Sometimes images can appear too blue (cool) or too yellow (warm).
+Adjusting the white balance helps you find the right color balance for your images and this will vary depending on your lighting.

-The little brackets with a plus sign icon defaults to Auto focus.
-It’s pretty reliable, but if you tap the icon, you will see a slider appear at the bottom that you can adjust.
 As you move the slider in one direction, the areas that are actually in focus will highlight in green.
-Because iPhone screens aren’t very big, it can be hard to see if your image is truly focused.
-That’s why this is a helpful feature to be sure your image is focused in the areas you want.
+Because iPhone screens aren’t very big, it can be hard to see if your image is truly in focus.
+This is why the manual focus feature can be really helpful.
+When you see the green highlights, you know your image is focused and good to go.

 Reset does exactly what you think it will do.
-If you adjust all of your settings for one image and want to start from scratch for the next, you can tap Reset and it will reset your settings so you can start fresh.
+If you adjust all of your settings for one image and want to start from scratch for the next image, you can tap Reset and it will reset your settings so you can start fresh.

 HOW TO SET YOUR IMAGES TO DNG OR JPG

-To choose DNG vs. JPG, go to the top center of the screen where it will say JPG or DNG.
-To switch, tap it and select the file format you prefer.
+To choose your image format, go to the top center of the screen.
+It will either say JPG or DNG.
+To switch between the two, tap and select the format you prefer.

-To switch between the lenses, tap the lens icon to the right of the camera button at the bottom and select the one you want.
+To switch between the lenses, tap the lens icon to the right of the camera button and select the one you want.

 Extra Camera Tools in Lightroom Mobile